0xfabian/MatrixProject/README.md

-# Matrix Project - Bomberman Clone
+# Matrix Project

-Welcome to the Matrix Project - Bomberman Clone!
-This Arduino-based project integrates a classic Bomberman game into the Matrix setup.
-Dive into the details below to explore the fascinating combination of Bomberman and the Matrix.
+This project involves implementing a Bomberman game on an Arduino, integrating it with a Matrix setup.
+The details are outlined below.

 ## 1. Task Requirements

-The Matrix Project - Bomberman Clone involves implementing a Bomberman game on an Arduino platform, utilizing the Matrix setup.
-Players navigate a grid-based arena, strategically placing bombs to defeat enemies and clear obstacles, all within the Arduino environment.
+The objective is to recreate the classic Bomberman game within the constraints of an Arduino environment and the Matrix setup.

 ## 2. Pictures of the Setup